darode1/ml-project-2-sms-project/README.md

 #### CNNs

 To reproduce this model:
+* Open CNN_training.ipynb notebook
 * Change the train_path and test_path variables with your own paths of "test_set.parquet" and "train_set_augmented.parquet".
+* If you want to train on non-augmented data, you should change is_augmented to False.
+Otherwise, don't touch it.
 * Depending of what CNN model you want to train, you might need to change the model variable from get_cnn2b() to get_cnn3b()
 * Run every cell, and it will train the model.